balena-io/docs/pages/installing/gettingStarted.md

 ![insert SD](/img/gifs/insert-sd.gif)

-It will take a few minutes for the raspberry pi to appear on your resin.io dashboard, so take this time to grab some tea while you wait.
+It will take a few minutes for the Raspberry Pi to appear on your resin.io dashboard, so take this time to grab some tea while you wait.

 While you wait resin.io is expanding the partitioning on your SD card, installing a custom linux environment and establishing a secure connection with our servers.